Middle Street Synagogue

+The Middle Street Synagogue is an Orthodox Jewish congregation and synagogue, located at 66 Middle Street, in the centre of Brighton, in the city of Brighton and Hove, Sussex, England, in the United Kingdom.
+The congregation was formed in c.
+1820s as the Brighton Hebrew Congregation and since 1918, was known as the Brighton & Hove Hebrew Congregation, and worshiped in the Ashkenazi rite.

-The Middle Street Synagogue is a synagogue in the centre of Brighton, part of the English city of Brighton and Hove.
-It was the centre for Jewish worship in Brighton and Hove for more than a century.
-Although it is not in full-time use, the building is still open at certain times, and cultural events frequently take place, as do weddings.
-It has been listed at Grade II*, reflecting its architectural and historic importance.
+The synagogue building was the centre for Jewish worship in Brighton and Hove for more than a century.
+The West Hove Synagogue, located at 29-31 New Church Road in Hove, also owned by the Brighton & Hove Hebrew Congregation, has been the congregation's main synagogue since the early 1960s.
+Although the Middle Street Synagogue is not in full-time use, the building is opened at certain times, and cultural events and weddings frequently take place.
+The building was listed as a Grade II* building in 1971.

 History

 A Jewish community existed in the Brighton area for nearly a century before Middle Street synagogue was built in 1874.
 A Bavarian settler, Emanuel Hyam Cohen, established a Jewish school on the seafront in the 1780s and a place of worship between 1789 and 1792.
 The latter moved from Jew Street (off Bond Street) to West Street in 1808, but there is no record of the nature of the buildings; meetings may in fact have taken place in private houses.
 The Brighton Regency Synagogue was built in 1823 on land leased from a hotel, and enlarged by David Mocatta (architect of Brighton railway station, and member of the prominent Jewish Mocatta family) in 1836.
 It was used until the new synagogue was opened in Middle Street in 1875.
 Situated on Devonshire Place, the stuccoed building in the Classical style still stands; an inscription on the outside, including the Hebrew calendar year of opening (5598), can still be seen on the entablature, but it is now in commercial use.
 The Chanukah menorah at the Middle Synagogue was brought from the Brighton Regency Synagogue.